 Maine is both the northernmost and easternmost portion of New England.
-Maine It is known for its scenery—it’s rocky coastline, rolling mountains, its heavily forested interior landscape and picturesque waterways.
+Maine is known for its scenery—it’s rocky coastline and rolling mountains, it’s heavily forested interior landscape and picturesque waterways.
 Maine represents many different things to many different people.
 Memories of Maine from childhood tend to be of trips to Camp, taffy on the beach, hunting in the woods with Lobsters and Lighthouses often being the most common reference points.

 Not a lot has changed in Maine over the years and that is what is most precious about it.
 It seems that even people who live there cannot get enough of it.
 If you ask someone who is a river guide or a whitewater paddler, what they do with their free time, the response will be, playing or paddling on some river in the area or they will go in search of a new river to explore.
 If you ask someone who lives in the woods or a small rural community on the edge of the woods where they spend their free time – usually their response is that they go deeper into the woods of Maine to seek an even more remote location.